Greg Ostertag

 Gregory Donovan Ostertag (born March 6, 1973) is an American former professional basketball player.
-He spent most of his career with the Utah Jazz of the National Basketball Association (NBA).
-He played college basketball at the University of Kansas.
+A center, he spent most of his career with the Utah Jazz of the National Basketball Association (NBA).
+He played college basketball for the Kansas Jayhawks.

 High school career

 Ostertag starred at Duncanville High School in Duncanville, Texas, a suburb of Dallas.
 He averaged 22.5 points and 13 rebounds per game during his senior season, and capped the year by leading the Panthers to the 1991 state championship, the first-ever for the school's boys basketball team.